thephpleague/plates/source/templates/variables.md

 ## Assign variables within your templates

 Assigning variables within your templates can be very helpful for sharing information with nested and layout templates.
-A good example is a website's page title.
+A good example is a website’s page title.
 It makes sense to define this within your page template, but it will actually be rendered in your layout template between the `<title></title>` tags.

 ~~~language-php
 <?php $this->title = 'Home' ?>
 ~~~

+## Variable visibility

+It’s important to note that template variables are visible to [layout](/templates/layouts/) and [nested](/templates/nesting/) templates as well.
+This can be very helpful, as seen in the previous page title example.